Nebula-Block-Data/docs/SSH_Keys/Overview.md

 # Overview

-Welcome to Nebula Block's SSH key docs, an easy way to create SSH keys and use them in your GPU instances.
-With Nebula Block, as long as you create an account with us, creating an SSH key is as easy a few clicks.
+SSH keys are secure credentials that authenticate and connect you to your GPU instances remotely, providing a more secure alternative to traditional passwords.
+Managing them is super easy at Nebula Block, and can be done in just a few clicks!

 ## Key Features
 - **Ease of use:** No setup required—get started instantly after signing in.
-- **Code Samples:** [API reference guide](../API_Reference/SSH_Keys) for using SSH keys.
+- **Code Samples:** See our code samples for using SSH keys.
-- **Customizable Configurations:** Use any format of SSH key that you want.

 ## Prerequisites
 - **Nebula Block Account:** Ensure you have an account on the [Nebula Block](https://nebula-block.com).

 ## Pricing and Billing
-- SSH keys are free of charge, so you can create as many as you need.
+- SSH keys management is free of charge, so add as many as you want!